 This is especially the case if you or your partner start vomiting, show signs of clumsiness, or that headache becomes extreme.
 In my husband’s case, his body’s circulation was slowing down.
 Just holding his hand was a sure sign that something wasn’t right.
 His fingers were freezing cold and though they didn’t look swollen, they felt slightly puffy.
 So we headed down.

 On the way back down, we took the time to smell the proverbial roses.
-We caught a picture of one of those gorgeous hummingbirds, purple-head, white chest, sitting proudly on the orange flowered bushes.
-We followed the sounds of the song birds but could only catch an occasional flash of dull colored wings in the tall grass.
-How we relished in being outdoors in a beautiful location!
+We caught a picture of one of those gorgeous hummingbirds, purple-head, white chest, sitting proudly on the orange-flowered bushes.
+We followed the sounds of the songbirds but could only catch an occasional flash of dull-colored wings in the tall grass.
+How we relished being outdoors in a beautiful location!
 Despite turning back, we had a wonderful day.
 I only hope my husband will dare to tackle it again… but only when he hasn’t recently been at sea level!

-If you plan on hiking at high altitude any time soon, I suggest visiting this page to learn more about the symptoms and what you can to do alleviate them.
+If you plan on hiking at a high altitude any time soon, be prepared to turn around.
+It’s okay.
 Happy Hiking!

 Entrance to the Teleferico